Constitutional Mismatch Repair Deficiency – Definition

 Genetic Diagnostics

 Immunohistochemistry of mismatch repair proteins in tumor material, hematological cancers, or healthy individuals with suspected CMMRD from a skin biopsy.
-The protein that is difficult to stain is the protein that may carry a mutation.
+The protein that is difficult to stain is the protein that may carry a pathogenic variant.

 One peripheral blood screening method is the gMSI test.
 This test is offered in special laboratories (e.g., Prof. Wimmer in Innsbruck) and is suitable for rapid screening for defects in MSH2MLH1, and PMS2.
 MSH6 defects escape this method, but screening methods are also being developed here.

 The diagnosis should be verified by a mutation analysis of the four MMR genes.
-This allows both homozygous and heterozygous carriers of the mutation to be identified.
+This allows both homozygous and heterozygous carriers of the pathogenic variant to be identified.

 Differential Diagnoses